Things I hated on a first impression:

 It’s actually not that hard to do.
 If the writers are experienced, they’ve already calmed down, and if they’re not, they are easily influenced by a good attitude and an obliviousness to their competitive side.
 But someone often tries to prove themselves upon your first meeting, and while it’s not that difficult to deal with, it stresses me out.

 Plus, I have to curb my ego as well, which can be exhausting.

 Truth is, I like staying home all day.
 I just feel guilty for it.
 And I’ll be the first to admit about how important it is to get sunlight, fresh air, and exercise in if you want to feel good, especially if you’re at risk for depression.
-Forcing myself to go out into the world—which is a lot easier now that I life in New York because you kind of have to—tends to make the day go better.
+Forcing myself to go out into the world—which is a lot easier now that I live in New York because you kind of have to—tends to make the day go better.

 Socializing and even being touched are pretty important necessities that you don’t think about until you suddenly experience it again.
 You don’t know why you’re feeling badly until, WHAM, social contact, and you realize what you’ve been missing.

 I want a family.
 After last year’s break up and a couple of run-ins with harassment, romantic notions had fled me.
 The thought of being with someone didn’t excite me anymore, mostly because I didn’t have any hope.
 I suppose I had always wanted a relationship with someone sort of like Calvin had with Hobbes.
 Even just a friendship, where the two of you had a deep bond, inseparable, important, irreplaceable.
 I had hoped that I would have that kind of connection with a husband, but so far I’ve found me taking a back seat in both my relationships.
 Prior, I hadn’t cared about being the pursuer and just wanted to make someone else feel good, but in return I received massive neglect, betrayal, and heartache.
 Guys won’t leave me alone, but they won’t exactly put any effort in either.
 Even brushing their teeth is asking too much.